-Covered Service What you pay m for a list of Preferred Facilities, please note that our providers may change.
-You may also contact Customer Service at 775-982-3112.
-Non-Preferred: \$440 copayment per day for day(s) 1-5 \$0 copayment each day for day(s) 6-90 for a Medicare-covered stay at a network hospital.
-Non-Preferred facilities are in-network facilities that provide these services at a higher copayment amount.
+Covered Service What you pay that provide these services at a higher copayment amount.
 The 190-day lifetime limit does not apply to stays in a general acute care hospital.
 There are no additional copayments for inpatient hospital-acute services when readmitted to a contracted facility during a benefit period or within 60 days of last discharge.
 A benefit period begins on the first day you go to a Medicare covered inpatient hospital or a skilled nursing facility.
-The benefit period ends when you haven't been an inpatient at any

-Covered Service What you pay hospital or SNF for 60 days in a row.
+The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
-You may pay up to the maximum inpatient copayment for each benefit period Inpatient stay: Covered services you get in a hospital or SNF during a non-covered inpatient stay If you've used up your inpatient benefits or if the inpatient stay isn't reasonable and necessary, we won't cover your inpatient stay.
+You may pay up to the maximum inpatient copayment for each benefit period

+Inpatient stay: Covered services you get in a hospital or SNF during a non-covered inpatient stay

+If you've used up your inpatient benefits or if the inpatient stay isn't reasonable and necessary, we won't cover your inpatient stay.
 In some cases, we'll cover certain services you get while you're in the hospital or the skilled nursing facility (SNF).
-Covered services include, but aren't limited to: Covered "Part B" services are covered in the same manner as they would be covered if provided in an outpatient setting Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures When your stay is no longer covered, these services will be covered as described in the following sections: Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body Please refer below to Physician/ Practitioner Services, Including Doctor's Office Visits. organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.

-Physical therapy, speech therapy, and occupational
+Covered services include, but aren't limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy